nicholas-fong/Hong-Kong-Trails-GPX-KML/METHOD.md

 <br>(MacLehose 10 sections; Wilson 10 sections; Hong Kong 8 sections; Lantau 12 sections)
 <br>use Google Map to search and zoom to the area of interest.
 <br>open `Overpass` and zoom to the same area.
 <br>run [Overpass](https://www.overpass-turbo.eu) query wizard to extract nodes, e.g. in the query wizard search box enter: name ~ "MacLehose Trail Section 1"
+<br>note the quoted text in the search box is case sensitive

 Export the result as a `GeoJSON` file.